RijuBidani/AES128/README.md

    Rcon XORs the input 4-byte word with a round constant word array, which takes the form [rc(i), 0, 0, 0] where i is the round number.

 After the first key K(0) has been XOR'd with the plaintext P and the 10 keys K(1), K(2), ..., K(10) have been generated, 10 rounds of substitution and permutation are applied to the output of "round 0" i.e.
 P' = P ⊕ K(0).
-In the first 9 rounds, four procedures SubBytes, ShiftRows, MixColumns and AddRoundKey are applied, while the last round only differs in that the MixColumns step is not applied.
-These procedures are explained below:
+In the first 9 rounds, four functions SubBytes, ShiftRows, MixColumns and AddRoundKey are applied, while the last round only differs in that the MixColumns step is not applied.
+These functions are explained below:

 1) SubBytes
-   The procedure is similar to SubWord except that the input is not a 4-byte word, but a 4×4 matrix.
+   This function is similar to SubWord except that the input is not a 4-byte word, but a 4×4 matrix.
 Each element of the matrix is passed as input to the S-box and replaced by the output.
 2) ShiftRows
-   This procedure is a cyclical rotation.
+   This function implements a cyclical rotation.
 The steps involved are:
    i) The first row is left as is. ii) The second row is shifted left by 1 byte. iii) The third row is shifted left by 2 bytes.